Wilson Mar bio photo

 7. Hosting:

-Storage account: Note one can be created automatically if you ignore the selextion.
+Storage account: One can be created automatically if you ignore the selection.
 Alterntely, click “create” for another modal dialog.

 8. Operating System: Windows is default.
 Select Linux